plone/documentation/adapt-and-extend/theming/index.rst

 .. admonition:: Intro

-   The current best-practice way to theme a Plone site is by using an engine called "Diazo".
+   The current best-practice way to theme a Plone site is by using an engine called `"Diazo" <http://www.diazo.org>`_.
    This allows designers to design a theme in just plain, flat HTML, CSS (and JavaScript, if wanted) and then to hook that into the Plone backend to fill it with sophisticated content.

    The easiest way to do this is to use "plone.app.theming".
 But if you need to integrate Plone with other back-end servers, legacy systems, or any webservice, you can use Diazo to all combine it in a unified look & feel.